St Columb Major: Geography

-There is some moorland in the generally slightly higher northern and eastern parts of the parish, notably part of the Goss Moor in the southeast, Castle Downs below Castle an Dinas (east) and an area of moorland adjoining Rosenannon Downs (northeast).
-The Vale of Lanherne, the valley of the River Menalhyl (see below) is famed for its beauty and occupies the area to the west of the town, connecting St Columb and St Mawgan churchtown.
+The landscape is primarily agricultural, consisting of a mix of arable and pastoral farmland interspersed with small areas of woodland.
+Moorland is present in the generally higher ground to the north and east, including parts of the Goss Moor in the southeast, Castle Downs to the east, and moorland adjoining Rosenannon Downs in the northeast.

+To the west of the town lies the Vale of Lanherne, a scenic valley through which the River Menalhyl flows.
+This area, known for its natural beauty, links St Columb Major with St Mawgan churchtown.

 Town

 St Columb occupies a plateau at about 300 ft elevation.
 The north part of the town (known as 'Bridge') descends into the Vale of Lanherne, having a minimum elevation of approximately 165 ft.
 It was originally a linear settlement built on the main road running north-east to south-west, but modern estates have since been built, extending the town to the south and east.
 In the older part of the settlement there is much high-density housing with relatively narrow streets, and a number of retail outlets and public houses; the more modern estates have housing which is generally lower in density.
 To the south there is an industrial estate.